Part two is a little more light-hearted, giving an insight into some amusing dating disasters!

 I took the long route and nagged a mate on the phone on my way.
 As I rolled along the riverside in my chair, a little kid waved enthusiastically at me.
 That made me smile and was most definitely the highlight of my evening.
 Kids are so much easier than men!

 Somehow, we got chatting after some 15 years, and I went to his place.
 There was no plan or agenda on my part.
-Yes, I fancied him but I’m terrible at the whole flirty, dating thing.
-So, although I hoped, I expected nothing.
+Yes, I fancied him – a little – but I’m terrible at the whole flirty thing.

 Now, I’m completely non-ambulant and haven’t been up a flight of stairs in many years.
 So, despite worrying that I’d be dropped on the floor in a heap, I trusted him to carry me up to his room where he plonked me on his bed.